Midway (2019 film)

-Midway is a 2019 war film about the Battle of Midway, a turning point in the Pacific Theater of World War II.
-The film was directed by Roland Emmerich, who also produced the film with Harald Kloser, and was written by Wes Tooke.
+Midway is a 2019 war film directed by Roland Emmerich, produced with Harald Kloser, and written by Wes Tooke.
+The film covers the first six months in the Pacific Theater of World War II, from the Attack on Pearl Harbor to the titular Battle of Midway.
 The film stars Ed Skrein, Patrick Wilson, Luke Evans, Aaron Eckhart, Nick Jonas, Mandy Moore, Dennis Quaid, Tadanobu Asano, Darren Criss, and Woody Harrelson.

 The film was a passion project of Emmerich's, and he had trouble getting financial support for the film before finally raising sufficient funds and officially announcing the project in 2017.
-Much of the cast joined in summer 2018, and filming began in Hawaii that September.
+Much of the cast joined in 2018, and filming began in Hawaii.
 Some filming also took place in Montreal.
 With a production budget of $100 million, it is to date one of the most expensive independent films of all time.

 Midway was theatrically released by Lionsgate and Summit Entertainment in the United States on November 8, 2019 and received mixed reviews from critics, who praised the visuals but criticized the screenplay.
-The film was a box office bomb, grossing only $126 million worldwide against a $100 million budget.
+The film was a box-office bomb, grossing $127.4 million worldwide against the $100 million budget.

 Plot

-In December 1937 in Tokyo, American naval attaché intelligence officer Lieutenant Commander Edwin T. Layton and his counterpart are discussing the US and Japanese positions in the Pacific Ocean during a state function.
-Layton is warned by Admiral Isoroku Yamamoto that if the US threatens the Japanese oil supply, then the Japanese will take immediate action.